eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 The project presentations are brief summaries by each team of what problem they tried to solve, what they achieved, and highlights that include lessons learned, feedback to associated working groups, and collaboration with open source communities and other standards organizations.
 We also highlight individuals who are participating in their first IETF Hackathon or first IETF event to facilitate their introduction into the IETF community.
 The production and presentation of results summaries is optional.
 Fortunately, despite the lack of awards and prizes, most teams participate.

 As with the project pitches, results presentations can become unwieldy as the number of projects increases.
 The formula used is to limit the total time for all presentations to 2 hours and allocate time slots based on that.
-Time slots of minutes are typical.
+Time slots of 3-5 minutes are typical.

 All presentation are uploaded to a GitHub repo created specifically for each IETF Hackathon (e.g., [https://github.com/ietf-hackathon/ietf108-project-presentations](https://github.com/ietf-hackathon/ietf108-project-presentations)).
 The contents of this repo are used as the source for all project presentations at the end of the Hackathon and remain as a reference after the Hackathon.

-For portability, presentations are requested to be in PDF format.
+A project results presentation template in PPTX format provides guidance on what to cover and is available for those that want to use it.
+For portability, presentations are requested to be uploaded in PDF format.
+PDF is not ideal for uploading to GitHub and version control.
+HTML and Markdown are alternative formats worth considering.
+TODO - Provide a template in Markdown as well.
+TODO - Investigate GitHub's [template mode](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/).

 One must be a member of the IETF-Hackathon GitHub org to upload a new presentation or update/replace an existing presentation.